 The broadcast and communications industry is growing.
-New cable networks are being formed.
+New media outlets are evolving daily.
 Our student-staffed internet stations deliver live radio broadcasts.
 Education, government and private industry are beginning to realize and take advantage of new technology to carry their messages.